 - Wikipedia: Wikipedia provides instructions for downloading the text of English language articles.

 - Lending Club: Lending Club provides data about loan applications it has rejected as well as the performance of loans that it issued.
 The dataset lends itself both to categorization techniques (will a given loan default) as well as regressions (how much will be paid back on a given loan.)

 - Walmart: Walmart has released store level sales data for 98 items across 45 stores.
 This is an excellent data for time series analysis and has interesting seasonal components as well.

 - Airbnb: This website offers different datasets related to Airbnb and listings related to different cities.

 - Yelp: Yelp releases an academic dataset that contains information for the areas around 30 universities.

 Well – now it’s time to get cracking!
-If you want to jumpstart your Data Science career today, I’d recommend checking out our 12-Week Online Workshop – Foundations of Data Science.
+If you want to jumpstart your Data Science career today, I’d recommend checking out our 12-week online course – Introduction to Data Science.
 Head here for more on that.
 If you wanted even more resources, check out the Springboard home page.